What Is Always Taking Place When Driving

 The Engine of Decision Making

 Driving is fundamentally a series of decisions made under uncertainty and time pressure.
 The driver is always engaged in decision making.
-This ranges from the micro-level: should I brake slightly now to avoid a sudden stop later? to the macro-level: should I change lanes here or wait?
+Here's the thing — this ranges from the micro-level: should I brake slightly now to avoid a sudden stop later? to the macro-level: should I change lanes here or wait?
 The brain rapidly processes the visual and auditory information gathered through scanning, combined with knowledge of traffic laws, vehicle dynamics, and the driver's own skill level.
 It weighs potential risks – the likelihood of a collision, the severity of possible outcomes – against the benefits of different actions.
 This involves predicting the future behavior of other drivers, cyclists, and pedestrians based on limited information.
 The decision-making process is constantly active, even during periods of low traffic, as the driver anticipates potential scenarios and prepares responses.
 This cognitive load is a significant factor in driver fatigue.

 The Precision of Vehicle Control